ThibaultG94/thiCodeDjango/README.md

 ## 📖 Documentation

-La documentation complète est disponible dans le dossier `docs/` :
+Full documentation is available in the `docs/` folder:

-- Guide du projet : `docs/project_guide.md`
+- Project guide : `docs/project_guide.md`
-- Feuille de route : `docs/roadmap.md`
+- Roadmap : `docs/roadmap.md`
-- Documentation API : `docs/api/`
+- API documentation : `docs/api/`

-## 🤝 Contribution

-Les contributions sont les bienvenues !
-Consultez `CONTRIBUTING.md` pour les directives.

 ## 📝 License

-Ce projet est sous licence MIT - voir le fichier LICENSE pour plus de détails.

-## 🙏 Remerciements

-- Équipe HuggingFace pour StarCoder-3b
-- Communauté Django
-- Contributeurs du projet
+This project is licensed under the MIT license - see the LICENSE file for details.